aragon/whitepaper/README.md

 ## Aragon's Permission Architecture

-Aragon Organizations control which addresses have access to perform actions on behalf of the organization in a permission registry called the *Access Control List*.
+Aragon organizations control which addresses have access to perform actions on behalf of the organization in a permission registry called the *Access Control List*.
 Addresses on the registry can be externally owned accounts or contracts.
-Some contracts are intended to *forward* actions based on pre-defined criteria, for example a voting app will forward action after the successful approval vote.
+Some contracts are intended to *forward* actions based on pre-defined criteria, for example a voting app will forward action after a successful approval vote.

 By chaining multiple contracts together we can define complex criteria which constrain how actions can be performed within the organization.
 To illustrate this we can look at common scenario where an organization want to allow treasury funds to be transferred, but only if they are 1) proposed by a member of the organization, 2) approved by a majority of members, and 3) within a pre-determined budget.
 This can be accomplished by configuring a chain of permissions with each link imposing logical constraints on the final action as follows: